 The experiences of the various European immigrant groups who fought on both sides of the American Civil War are thoroughly documented by writers and historians.
 None, however, have captured the public’s imagination more than the Irish.
 In fact, the men who came from the Emerald Isle have reached the status of near pop icons within the realm of Civil War lore.
 Their images can be found in art, film and song.
 The names of Patrick Cleburne, Thomas Meagher and William Corby are widely recognized by students of the conflict.
 As distinguishing as these individuals may be, other names are not as quite well known.
 One of those is Myles Walter Keogh.

-Myles W. Keogh was born March 25, 1840 in County Kilkenny, Ireland.
+Myles W. Keogh was born March 25, 1840 in County Carlow, Ireland.
 He was one of a dozen other children born to John and Margarete Keogh.
 In a household crowded with children, it is no wonder that Keogh remained close with his siblings through his entire life, writing to them on a near weekly basis.
 He received his education at St. Patrick’s College in Carlow but in 1860, he joined a force of fellow countrymen who traveled to Italy to defend the Papal States.
 During his service to the Pope, Keogh showed a knack for leadership, rising through the ranks to become an officer.
 However, an ocean away, a new conflict was erupting as the United States was tearing at the seams over the issue of slavery.

 In an effort to recruit trained officers the Union and the Confederacy sent emissaries to Europe.
 As fate would have it, Keogh was one of the officers recruited by the Union.
 Along with fellow Irishman Joseph O’Keefe and Daniel Keily, Keogh resigned his commission.
 On March 7, 1862 Keogh received benediction from the Pope.
 Ten days later, on St. Patrick’s Day-150 years ago-Keogh booked his passage for America.

 With Buford’s passing, Keogh accepted an assignment on the staff of George Stoneman.
 Keogh traveled with Stoneman to the Western Theater and in April 1864, received a promotion to the rank of Major in the volunteers.
 Stoneman was assigned to command the cavalry in John Schofield’s Army of the Ohio.
 With the rest of the Western Armies, Keogh participated in William Tecumseh Sherman’s campaign to capture the city of Atlanta.
-He would experience his first major fighting in the west at the Battle of Resaca.
+He experienced his first major fighting in the west at the Battle of Resaca.
 In July, Stoneman received orders to destroy the Georgia and Macon & Western Railroads.
 Understandably, Stoneman wanted to do more.
 After destroying the railroads he requested permission to liberate the Union prisoners held in Macon and at Andersonville.
 Sherman agreed and Stoneman’s force set out in late July.

-After his release, Keogh entertained the offer of taking command of the 3d New Jersey Cavalry, fighting in Phil Sheridan’s Army of the Shenandoah.
+After his release, Keogh entertained an offer of taking command of the 3d New Jersey Cavalry, fighting in Phil Sheridan’s Army of the Shenandoah.
 Ever loyal to the superior officers he served, Keogh declined, electing to remain with Stoneman.

-He would accompany Stoneman on raids in December 1864 and again in March 1865.
+He accompanied Stoneman on raids in December 1864 and again in March 1865.
 Keogh was with Stoneman’s cavalry in North Carolina when word was received of Robert E. Lee’s surrender at Appomattox.
 In May, 1865, Keogh traveled to Washington to attend the Grand Review of the Union armies.
 While there, he would once again witness the death of someone close to him, Joseph O’Keefe.
 O’Keefe, Keogh’s old friend from his Italian days, had been wounded at the Battle of Five Forks.
 He passed away with Keogh at his side.

-Keogh would return to Tennessee, remaining with Stoneman at Knoxville for Reconstruction duty.
+Keogh returned to Tennessee, remaining with Stoneman at Knoxville for Reconstruction duty.
 The following January, Stoneman was assigned to Memphis and in June Keogh went to Nashville to serve on court martial duty.
 Several months later, Keogh would begin his final journey as a soldier, receiving a commission in November as a Captain in the Seventh United States Cavalry.

 Peace never really seemed to satisfy the adventurous spirit of Myles Keogh.
 When one conflict ended, he simply looked for and found another.
 During the American Civil War, Keogh displayed bravery and a deep sense of loyalty.
 After the Battle of Port Republic, James Shields wrote of Keogh as being the “noblest soldier on that field…a glory to his country and to his race”.
 Similar praises can be found of Keogh throughout the war from those he served with.